outline

 Consider the following channel module:

-The join function verifies whether a state as been backed up in the :holder table, if it is the case the channel is initialized with the backed up state otherwise, it is initialized with the default state([]).
+The join function verifies whether a state has been backed up in the :holder table, if it is the case the channel is initialized with the backed up state otherwise, it is initialized with the default state([]).
 This allows us to recover previous state.

 The :holder table is created under ChanState.start i.e. when the OTP application starts.